 Now you've completed the setup, you will need to update your data load script to make sure data is loaded correctly back into the app, otherwise it will look like the operation isn't completing.

 The data load script is part of the Qlik Sense environment, you can find out more about editing the data load script in a Qlik Sense app here.

 Qlik Sense also have a REST connector, which is used to help load data from REST data sources into Qlik Sense.
 You can read more about the REST connector here.

 When you complete these steps, the table will be loaded back into the app correctly and you can start to use Vizlib Writeback Table to help make the most of your analytics solution.

 Vizlib Writeback Table - Further Reading

 You should now be able to start working with Vizlib Writeback Table if you've completed all the steps in this article without any errors.
-We have a Troubleshooting reference guide with hints on how to resolve any known issues and an Overview article containing information on webinars, basic operations and a summary of all our other articles for Vizlib Writeback Table.
+We have a Troubleshooting reference guide with hints on how to resolve any known issues and an Introduction article containing information on webinars, basic operations and a summary of all our other articles for Vizlib Writeback Table.